Southern Carrier language: Grammar

-FirstVoices Language Learning
+Language learning

 FirstVoices Website

 FirstVoices is an online indigenous languages archiving and learning resource administered by the First Peoples' Cultural Council of British Columbia, Canada.
 Dakelh/Southern Carrier language is one of the languages documented on the website.
 Information on alphabets, words, phrases, songs, and stories are available.
 Both orthography and voice recordings are provided on the website.
 Games and a kids portal are also available for pre-readers to engage with the language.

 FirstVoices App

 The Nazko-Dakelh mobile application has a bilingual dictionary and a collection of Dakelh/Southern Carrier language phrases that are archived on the FirstVoices website.
 It is available for free on both Apple and Android mobile operating systems.